jarrodmillman/stat133-summer2014/content/pages/about.md

 * Basic understanding of computers and networks
 * Working at the (Bash) command line
 * Version control using Git and GitHub
-* Regular expressions
+* Understanding regular expressions
+* Basics of programming (data structures, control flow, debugging, etc.)
 * Scientific computing with Python including NumPy, SciPy, and matplotlib
+* Simulation and random number generation
+* Exploratory data analysis and dimension reduction (PCA)
 * File formats including CSV, JSON, HDF5, and XML
+* Process automation with Make
-* Document generation using $\LaTeX$, markdown, reStructuredText, Sphinx, and Pelican
+* Document generation using $\LaTeX$, Markdown, reStructuredText, Sphinx, and Pelican
 * Clustering, classification, and linear regression
 * Basic knowledge of R

 ## Grading

-* Grading Policies: 25% midterm, 25% final exam, 20% labs, and 30% project.
+Your final grade will be a weighted average of grades in the following areas:

+* 5% participation
+* 40% labs and/or homework
+* 15% midterm
+* 20% group project - due at the end of semester
+* 20% final exam

+## Course Policies

+**Attendance and behavior in class:** You are expected to attend all lectures and labs.
+Any known or potential extracurricular conflicts should be discussed in person with the instructor during the first two weeks of the semester, or as soon as they arise. *Cellphones* are to be turned off during class time.
+*Laptop* use during class is recommend, but it is expected that you will be using your laptop to type along with the lecture.

-* Course Policies: There will be no makeup midterm nor final exam.
-No late homework will be accepted.
+**Submission of assignments:** Assignments will be accepted by electronic submission to GitHub only.
+There will be no makeup midterm nor final exam.
+No late labs or homework will be accepted.
 Grades of Incomplete will be granted only for dire medical or personal emergencies that cause you to miss the final, and only if your work up to that point has been satisfactory.

-* Academic Honesty: Cheating cases will result in an immediate failing grade for the class and will be reported to the University Center for Student Conduct.
+**Academic integrity:** Any test, paper or report submitted by you and that bears your name is presumed to be your own original work that has not previously been submitted for credit in another course.
+While you are encouraged to work together on homework assignments, the work and writeup must be your own.
+For example, suggesting a function to another student is acceptable, whereas simply giving him or her your own code is not.
+If you are not clear about the expectations for completing an assignment or taking an exam, be sure to seek clarification from the instructor or GSI beforehand.
+Any evidence of cheating and plagiarism will be subject to disciplinary action.
 Please read the [Honor Code](http://asuc.org/honorcode/index.php) carefully.

+**Students with disabilities:** If you need accommodations for any physical, psychological, or learning disability, please speak to me after class or during office hours so that we can make the necessary arrangements.